lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Readers Notes.md

 >"Faith is only a word embroidered."
 > -pg.
 337

->"The world is full of weapons if your looking for them"
+>"The world is full of weapons if you're looking for them"
 > -pg.
 337